kibaamor/knet/README.md

 ## How To Use

-below command working on Windows and Linux
+below command working on Windows, Linux and macOS

 ### Compile